Buffered Asynchronous SGD for Byzantine Learning

-However, in real distributed learning applications with multiple networked machines~(nodes), different kinds of hardware or software errors may happen.
-Representative errors include bit-flipping in the communication media and the memory of some workers~\citep{xie2019zeno}.
-In this case, a small error on some machines~(workers) might cause a distributed learning method to fail.
+However, in distributed learning applications with multiple networked machines~(nodes), different kinds of hardware or software failure may happen.
+Representative failure includes bit-flipping in the communication media and the memory of some workers~\citep{xie2019zeno}.
+In this case, small failure on some machines~(workers) might cause a distributed learning method to fail.
 In addition, malicious attack should not be neglected in an open network where the manager~(or server) generally has not much control on the workers, such as the cases of edge computing and federated learning.
-Some malicious workers may behave arbitrarily or even adversarially.
-Hence, \emph{Byzantine learning}~(BL), which refers to distributed learning with attack or error, has recently attracted much attention~\citep{blanchard2017machine_krum,alistarh2018byzantineSGD,damaskinos2018asynchronous_Kardam,xie2019zeno}.
+Malicious workers may behave arbitrarily or even adversarially.
+Hence, \emph{Byzantine learning}~(BL), which refers to distributed learning with failure or attack, has attracted much attention~ \citep{diakonikolas2017being_highDrobust,chen2017distributed_geoMed,blanchard2017machine_krum,damaskinos2018asynchronous_Kardam,baruch2019little_ByztAttack,diakonikolas2019recent}.

 Existing BL methods can be divided into two main categories: synchronous BL~(SBL) methods and asynchronous BL~(ABL) methods.
 In SBL methods, the learning information, such as the gradient in SGD, of all workers will be aggregated in a synchronous way.
 On the contrary, in ABL methods the learning information of workers will be aggregated in an asynchronous way.
-Existing SBL methods mainly take two different ways to achieve resilience against \emph{Byzantine workers} which refer to those workers with attack or error.
-One way is to replace the simple averaging aggregation operation with some more robust aggregation operations, such as median, trimmed-mean~\citep{yin2018byzantine_median} and Krum~\citep{blanchard2017machine_krum}.
+Existing SBL methods mainly take two different ways to achieve resilience against \emph{Byzantine workers} which refer to those workers with failure or attack.
+One way is to replace the simple averaging aggregation operation with some more robust aggregation operations, such as median \& trimmed-mean~\citep{yin2018byzantine_median}, geometric median~\citep{chen2017distributed_geoMed}, and centered-clipping~\citep{karimireddy2020_learning_history}.
+Krum~\citep{blanchard2017machine_krum} and \mbox{ByzantinePGD}~\citep{yin2019defending_byztPGD} take this way.
 The other way is to filter the suspicious learning information~(gradients) before averaging.
 Representative examples include \mbox{ByzantineSGD}~\citep{alistarh2018byzantineSGD} and Zeno~\citep{xie2019zeno}.
-The advantage of SBL methods is that they are relatively simple and easy to be implemented.
-But SBL methods will result in slow convergence when there exist heterogeneous workers.
-Furthermore, in some applications like federated learning and edge computing, synchronization cannot even be performed most of the time due to the offline workers~(clients or edge servers).
-Hence, ABL is more general and practical than SBL.
+Furthermore, some recent works reveal that using history information can strengthen the Byzantine resilience in SBL~\citep{allen2020byzantine,el2020distributed_byzMomentum,karimireddy2020_learning_history}.